Empress Dowager Cixi: Legacy

-Aside from traditional portraiture, Empress Cixi also commissioned several photographs from 1903-1904, taken by Yu Xunling (the son of the French ambassador).
+Aside from traditional portraiture, Empress Cixi also commissioned several photographs from 1903 to 1904, taken by Yu Xunling (the son of the French ambassador).
 The imperial portraits were very reminiscent of traditional portrait methods and feature the empress in a seated pose looking directly into the camera.
 They were part of her campaign to regain some authority after her reputation had been damaged by her support of the Boxer Rebellion.
 The portraits therefore showed the Dowager Empress seated on her throne or in other official settings.
 She was also very conscientious of the symbols which appeared in her portraits.
 Dragons do not appear, as they are symbols of the emperor, but Cixi is surrounded by peacocks and phoenixes, symbolic of the dowager empress.

 Empress Cixi was also very conscientious of who would see these photographs, because there were very specific standards set by Confucianism and propriety was very important.
 The portrait Empress Cixi sent to President Theodore Roosevelt, which is in the Blaire House was cropped so that the spittoon in the image was cut out.
 The spittoon was a reference to domesticity which would have been unbecoming to send to the president.
 She also began showing these portraits to a wider audience, but viewers had to be at least of a certain status to view it, and the general public was still barred from seeing these images.

-Empress Cixi posing with a mirror, 1903-1904.
+Empress Cixi posing with a mirror, 1903–1904.

 Not only did Empress Cixi commission official portraits, she also had unofficial portraits taken.
 These unofficial portraits emphasize her femininity and establish her informal relationship with the camera and public perception.
 She uses poses that would have traditionally been considered unbecoming, specifically looking into the mirror and crossing her legs.
 The first pose, looking into a mirror, is used in portraits of her alone as well as in group settings, and was unconventional because of its association with the toilette and privacy.
 Looking into a mirror also challenged Confucian standards of femininity, as traditionally a woman should only use a mirror if it was to make herself beautiful for her husband, otherwise she would be considered vain.
 This connotation had been weakening throughout the Qing dynasty, and the mirror eventually became a symbol of female agency.
 Empress Cixi using a mirror, therefore, asserts her role not only as the Empress and ruler, but also of a woman.
 The second pose, crossing the legs, was equally controversial because crossed legs were often associated with erotic imagery and would not have been fitting for a woman of her social standing.
 But since she was a powerful figure and nearly 70, this perception was unconcerning and she used the position to assert her power.